CSCI-4611-Spring-2022/Assignment-5/README.md

 ## Academic Integrity Reminder

 Shaders are hard to learn and you will find tons of resources, examples, and other information online.
 You would defeat the purpose of the assignment if you use these online resources to complete the core program (and break our course rules).
-To solve the core assignment, you must **only** use the course materials.
+To solve the core assignment, you must **only** use our course materials and the [official GLSL documentation](https://docs.gl/sl4/all).
 However, **after** you have successfully completed the core assignment, if you then wish to continue working on Wizardly extensions, then it is fine to use online resources to continue learning more about shaders and/or even implement examples that you find on the internet.
 However, if you are inspired by or copy and modify code from elsewhere, you must **cite your sources** in your README file and any describe how you used them in any additional shaders that you create.
 Aside from any licensing issues that may surround the code you are using, we need you to cite your sources and inspirations so that we may accurately understand how much of your wizardly work represents your own intellectual contribution.

 ## Submission